pyfsi/coconut/coupling_components/solver_wrappers/abaqus_cse/abaqus_cse.md

  - Working directory: Subdirectory of the main directory in which Abaqus runs.
  - Source directory: Directory where the source files of the Abaqus solver wrapper are found: *`coupling_components/solver_wrappers/abaqus`*.
  - Extra directory: Subdirectory of the source directory with some files to assist with the setup.

- - Geometrical nodes: Nodes in Abaqus related to the geometry of the elements.
-At these nodes the displacement data is exported.
- - Load points: Every element has load points.
-This is where the loads (input to Abaqus) are applied.
- - Time step: Time step from the viewpoint of the fluid-structure interaction, usually equal to the time-step of the flow solver and structural solver, although one of the solvers can deviate in the case of subcycling.
+ - Time step: Time step from the viewpoint of the fluid-structure interaction, usually equal to the time step of the flow solver and structural solver, although one of the solvers can deviate in the case of subcycling.
  - Increment: Time increment in the nomenclature of the Abaqus software.
 This is usually equal to the time step of the flow solver and overall coupled simulation, but in case of subcycling within the Abaqus solver, a time step can be subdivided in multiple increments.

 ## Environment
  - A working directory for Abaqus needs to be created within the main directory.
 Its **relative path to the main directory** should be specified in the JSON file.
 In the [CoCoNuT examples](../../../examples/examples.md) this folder is typically called *`CSM`*, but any name is allowed.
  - The **Abaqus software should be available as well as compilers** to compile the user-subroutines (FORTRAN) and post-processing code (C++).
 Some compilers also require a license.
  - If the **Abaqus license server** needs to be specified explicitly, it is advised to do this in the [solver modules file](../../../README.md#checking-the-solver-modules).
+ -  export LM_LICENSE_FILE

 ## Parameters
 This section describes the parameter settings in the JSON file.